How to do an Annual Review and Save More Money

 What insurance do you have and when is the last time you compared it?

-My number one tip with insurance is to never simply pay the renewal, always compare and get a new quote.
+Never simply pay the renewal, always compare and get a new quote.
 Insurance companies give their best rates to new customers, so shop around.

 List all the insurance you have such as home and contents, car, health, life and TPD insurance.
 Check what you are currently paying then compare.